NO-skcaj/PlayBot/README.md

 ## Contributing

-To contribute, you need to be part of the HVA Robotics organization.
+To contribute, you need to be part of the HVA Robotics Github org.
 Then, you can create a branch, work on that, then merge once everything is ready.
 However, you can commit the tested code directly to the main branch when on the drive laptop.

 Writing and testing code can take some time to set up, but after that, it's a matter of writing good code (as opposed to fighting the compiler).
 You need the dev tools that can be installed (if you haven't already): [WPIlib dev tools](https://github.com/wpilibsuite/allwpilib/releases/tag/v2024.3.2).

-A good way of contributing is updating all the libraries to the newest.
-You can do that by running the code and trying to clear up the page and a half of "warning!" messages.
-As a quick note: It will still build with these warnings.

 ## Testing